frederickw082922/lockdown_readthedocs/docs/source/index.rst

 - Improve security posture

-    The configurations from the |benchmark_name| add security and rigor around multiple components of an operating system, including user authentication, service configurations, and package management.
+    The configurations from the adopted benchmark add security and rigor around multiple components of an operating system, including user authentication, service configurations, and package management.
 All of these configurations add up to an environment that is more difficult for an attacker to penetrate and use